salma6698/Stat-6545-Assignment-1/README.md

 F( x ) = P( X \leq x ) = \sum_{i=0}^x \binom{n}{i} p^i  q^{(n-i)}
 ```
-For a given Uniform random sample U ~ Uniform (0,1)  and transforming it using the inverse of the CDF of binomial dstribution.
+For a given Uniform random sample U ~ Uniform (0,1)  and transforming it using the inverse of the CDF of binomial distribution.
 We simulate U and find the smallest x such that the cumulative probability P( X ≤ x ) is greater than or equal to U.

 **Result from R code:**